 For example, when an auditor reviews an invoice, he or she looks for handwritten initials which indicate that an accounting clerk checked the invoice for accuracy.
 Company procedures may require a senior clerk or manager to authorize payment by initialling the document.
 If staff auditors cannot see the initials on a microfilm, it is impossible to determine if the invoice was properly examined and approved.
 In those cases, the auditor is forced to rely on the word of company personnel that proper procedures were followed, which obviates the purpose of the audit.

 These problems occur in most audits in which staff must examine microfilm or microfiche documents.
 The handwritten notes are usually not visible.
 In some instances, they are visible but illegible.
 In fact, in many cases, the documents themselves have been poorly copied and are illegible.
 The legibility of documents varies widely among utilities and is largely dependent upon the age and specifications of their equipment.
+The attached copies of microfilmed documents, which were obtained from a utility during a staff audit, illustrate the problems.
+The quality of microfiche documents is slightly better.

 When companies transfer records to microfilm or microfiche, the original documents are almost always destroyed.
 Thus, the audit evidence is lost.